LinusBorg/portal-vue/docs/api/portal-target-provider.md

 | --------- | -------- | ------- |
 | `Boolean` | yes      | `false` |

 If a [`name`](#name) for the Target was given, you can come across duplicates.
-If a Target with that name already exists, `PortalTargetProvider` will re-use the already existing Target instead of mounting a new one.
+If a Target with that name already exists, `MountingPortal` will re-use the already existing Target instead of mounting a new one.

 This may not be a problem if you intend to send content from multiple sources and can't be sure if the shared PortalTarget already exists.